inUtil-info/whin2-contrib/README.md

 ![whin-nodes](./icons/infographic-whin2.png)

 ## Whin Nodes:
-When you install inutil-labs@node-red-whin-whatsapp package, you will get several Nodes available on node-red Palette under the Network category:
+When you install @inutil-labs/node-red-whin-whatsapp package, you will get several Nodes available on node-red Palette under the Network category:
 - whin-receive,
 - whin-send,
 - whin-confirm.